awsdocs/amazon-cloudwatch-user-guide/doc_source/metrics-collected-by-CloudWatch-agent.md

 |  `Link local packet rate allowance exceeded` |  The number of packets dropped because the PPS of the traffic to local proxy services exceeded the maximum for the network interface\.
 This impacts traffic to the DNS service, the Instance Metadata Service, and the Amazon Time Sync Service\.
 This metric is collected only if you have listed it in the `ethtool` subsection of the `metrics_collected` section of the CloudWatch agent configuration file\.
 For more information, see [Collect network performance metrics](CloudWatch-Agent-network-performance.md) Unit: None  |
 |  `PPS allowance exceeded` |  The number of packets queued and/or dropped because the bidirectional PPS exceeded the maximum for the instance\.
 This metric is collected only if you have listed it in the `ethtool` subsection of the `metrics_collected` section of the CloudWatch agent configuration file\.
 For more information, see [Collect network performance metrics](CloudWatch-Agent-network-performance.md) Unit: None  |

-## Metrics Collected by the CloudWatch Agent on Linux and macOS Instances<a name="linux-metrics-enabled-by-CloudWatch-agent"></a>
+## Metrics collected by the CloudWatch agent on Linux and macOS instances<a name="linux-metrics-enabled-by-CloudWatch-agent"></a>

 The following table lists the metrics that you can collect with the CloudWatch agent on Linux servers and macOS computers\.